haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The target assumes the hit points of its new form.
 When it reverts to its normal form, the creature returns to the number of hit points it had before it transformed.
 If it reverts as a result of dropping to 0 hit points, any excess damage carries over to its normal form.
 As long as the excess damage doesn’t reduce the creature’s normal form to 0 hit points, it isn’t knocked unconscious.
 The creature is limited in the actions it can perform by the nature of its new form, and it can’t speak, cast spells, or take any other action that requires hands or speech.
 The target’s gear melds into the new form.
 The creature can’t activate, use, wield, or otherwise benefit from any of its equipment.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 169

 Power Word Kill
 9th-­‐‑level enchantment